Vnet-as/postfwd-anti-geoip-spam-plugin/docs/README.md

 Check for proper linting with `perlcritic postfwd-anti-spam.plugin`.

-Change into directory `./test` and execute `docker-compose -f dev-compose.yml up` to get postfwd and mysql database up.
+Change into directory `./test` and execute `docker-compose -f dev-compose-mysql.yml up` or `docker-compose -f dev-compose-postgresql.yml up` to get postfwd and mysql/postgresql database up.

 Send SMTP requests to postfwd policy server, or use testing script to check functionality:
 ```bash